CONSTITUTION OF STIRLING GOLF CLUB (rev Jan 2018)

 (e) The committee may appoint such employees as the Committee considers appropriate to further the conduct of business of the Club.

 (f) Members of the Committee will serve for three years but may be elected for further period of three years.
 Such re-elected Members shall not be eligible for subsequent re-election to Committee for a period of one year after demitting office.
 All election of Committee Members will take place at the Annual General Meeting.
-The quorum for a Committee meeting shall be seven members in attendance.
+The quorum for a Committee meeting will be at least half of the elected Committee.

 (g) In addition to the powers and conditions conferred upon it specifically by this Constitution or by implication, the Committee will have the power to make rules and regulations both as regards the course and the clubhouse or for any other purpose in connection with the running of the Club.
 The Committee will also have the power to determine the conditions and hours of playing for the various classes of members.
 Copies of all such rules and regulations made by the Committee will be made available for inspection by Members in the Clubhouse and will be binding on all Members of the Club.
 The Committee will not make any rules and regulations which over-rule or are inconsistent with the Constitution of the Club.
 The decision of the Committee with regard to the meaning of any rule or regulation shall be final and binding.

 (h) The Committee will have the power to begin or defend any proceedings taken by or against the Club.